NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Added a link to the Cart where users can access instructions for downloading the GDC Genome Build reference files. <!--PRTL-2929-->
 * Added logic to prevent duplicate fetching of data for Clinical Analysis survival plots and optimize rendering. <!--PRTL-2910-->
 * Added a button to clear searches for certain Portal search controls that were previously missing this ability. <!--PRTL-2900-->
+* Reduced whitespace between Oncogrid and its control panel to optimize spacing and layout. <!--PRTL-2899-->

 ### Bugs Fixed Since Last Release